-Concrete counting algorithms for a class of formulas can be obtained from the above framework by choosing an appropriate family of hash functions along with the corresponding procedures SampleHashFunction, GetLowerBound, GetUpperBound, ComputeIncrement, Extract and EnumerateNextSol.
-For example, Chakraborty et al. Chakraborty et al (2016) obtained an FPRAS for DNF formulas with complexity $O((mn^3 + mn^2/\epsilon^2) \log n \log(1/\delta))$, using Random XOR hash functions with SampleHashFunction and Extract along with Gaussian Elimination for EnumerateNextSol.
-The upper bound, lower bound and increment were fixed to n,0 and 1 respectively.
+DNFApproxMC Concrete counting algorithms for a class of formulas can be obtained from the above framework by choosing an appropriate family of hash functions along with the corresponding procedures SampleHashFunction, Extract and EnumerateNextSol.
+For example, Chakraborty et al. [10] obtained an FPRAS for DNF formulas with complexity $\mathcal{O}((mn^3 + mn^2/\varepsilon^2) \log n \log(1/\delta))$, using Random XOR hash functions along with Gaussian Elimination for EnumerateNextSol.
 We denote the resulting algorithm as DNFApproxMC.
-In our experiments, we augmented DNFApproxMC with Row-Echelon Hash family (proposed in Meel et al (2017)), which improves the complexity from cubic to quadratic in n leading to better performance on all benchmarks.
+In our experiments, we augmented DNFApproxMC with Row-Echelon Hash family (proposed in [24]), which improves the complexity from cubic to quadratic in n leading to better performance on all benchmarks.